NCR-CoDE/quicktheories-site/pages/quickstart.md

 QuickTheories is available from <a href = "http://search.maven.org/#search|ga|1|quicktheories">maven central</a>.

 You can run QuickTheories from JUnit, TestNG or any other test framework.
-In our examples, we are using JUnit.
+In our examples we are using JUnit.

 The static import `org.quicktheories.quicktheories.QuickTheory.qt` provides access to the QuickTheories DSL.